CPD Points Requirements for Tasmanian lawyers

 Annual CPD Requirements

-According to the Law Society of Tasmania legal CPD scheme, practitioners must earn 10 CPD units in a CPD year (1 April – 31 March annually).
+According to the Law Society of Tasmania legal CPD scheme, practitioners must earn 10 CPD units in a CPD year.
+Prior to March 2020, the CPD year ran from 1 April to 31 March annually.
+In March 2020 the Law Society of Tasmania amended the CPD scheme to change the CPD year to 1 May to 30 April each year.

 LawCPD has classified all of its online CPD courses into the different mandatory competency areas to assist with compliance.